Quitch/AI-Personalities/README.md

  - Favours a much higher ratio of fabbers to factories.
  - Requires vastly superior numbers before attacking.
  - Far more likely to retreat.

-### Galactic War

- - Uses the same settings as Absurd difficulty in Galactic War

 ## Translations